 From the moment I saw those two lines appear on the test, I found it extremely hard to control my anxious thoughts and feelings.
-I didn’t realise it at the time because I put any negative feelings down to ‘pregnancy hormones’ but in hindsight, I realise now that it went beyond the normal worry and stress of pregnancy.
+I didn’t realise it at the time, because I put my negative feelings down to ‘pregnancy hormones’.
+But in hindsight, I realise now that it went beyond the normal fear and stress of pregnancy.

-I found myself quickly all consumed by doubt and fear all the time, inhibiting my ability to truly enjoy my pregnancy.
-I always worried that something was wrong, or that something would go wrong, I worried about our financial ability to provide for a child, and about if I would be a good mother and love my baby and I always doubted my ability to nurture and care for a child.
+I found myself quickly all consumed by doubt and fear all the time.
+Which was inhibiting my ability to truly enjoy my pregnancy.
+I was always worried that something was wrong, or that something would go wrong.
+I worried about our financial ability to provide for a child.
+About if I would be a good mother and love my baby.
+And I always doubted my ability to nurture and care for a child.
 I felt like my baby deserved more than me, or would be better off without me.

-I struggled with the changes that were impacting my body, and I began to feel extremely disconnected from the person I identified with and this led to feeling disconnected at times from my baby.
-At its peak, I would experience panic attacks, then breakdown and cry to my husband that I didn’t think I was able to go through with it all and that perhaps having a child was a mistake and we should terminate.
+I struggled with the changes that were impacting my body.
+I began to feel extremely disconnected from the person I identified with.
+And this led to feeling disconnected at times from my baby.
+At its peak, I would experience panic attacks.
+Then I would breakdown and cry to my husband.
+I didn’t think I was able to go through with it all.
+I had a fear that perhaps having a child was a mistake and we should terminate.
 Then I would beat myself up and feel guilty for ever having such thoughts.

-I know that for me a lot of these anxieties stem from that initial trigger of feeling out of control and not knowing what was going on.
+I know a lot of these anxieties stem from that initial trigger of feeling out of control and not knowing what was going on.
 But even having insight into this at the time does not make it any easier at that moment.
-I didn’t feel I was able to talk about it either because I thought it wasn’t normal to feel like this when it was supposed to be such a ‘joyous and happy’ time and I couldn’t possibly feel like this.
+I didn’t feel I was able to talk about it either.
+Because I thought it wasn’t normal to feel like this.
+It was supposed to be such a ‘joyous and happy’ time, so I shouldn’t possibly feel fear like this?

 It affected my relationships, I was always on edge, and the smallest things would make me angry or upset!
-It also ultimately meant I left work a lot earlier than anticipated because my anxiety was inhibiting me from doing my job.
+It also ultimately meant I left work a lot earlier than anticipated.
+All because my anxiety was inhibiting me from doing my job.

-After my daughter’s birth, I struggled a lot after because I had a very traumatic experience with a failed induction resulting in an emergency caesarean.
-The entire time I felt very out of control and out of the loop as no one really told me what was happening.
+After my daughter’s birth, I struggled a lot because I had a very traumatic experience.
+We had a failed induction resulting in an emergency caesarean.
+The entire time I felt very out of control and out of the loop.
+No one really told me what was happening!
 I had not prepared for the possibility of some sort of emergency birth.

 Those first few days and weeks with your new baby can be so overwhelming.
-Trying to get to know your new baby and a new identity as a mother in the midst of your recovery from birth, the constant feeds and running on next to no sleep is hard enough without the revolving door of visitors.
+You’re trying to get to know your new baby and a new identity as a mother.
+All in the midst of your recovery from birth.
+With the constant feeds and running on next to no sleep.
+That is hard enough without the revolving door of visitors.

-Eventually, as the days went by, and as I began to find my feet and gain some confidence I was able to open the doors to the brood of adoring family and friends who wanted to share in the love and happiness of having a baby.
+Eventually, as the days went by, and as I began to find my feet and gain some confidence.
+I was able to open the doors to the brood of adoring family and friends.
+They just wanted to share in the love and happiness of having a baby.

-And was it only through the support of my husband and our close family and friends that I think I was able to do this?
-It really made me realise that it does, in fact, take a village to raise a child and it’s okay to say you’re not coping or ask for help.
+It was it only through the support of my husband and our close family and friends that I think I was able to do this.
+It really made me realise that it does take a village to raise a child.
+And it’s okay to say you’re not coping or ask for help.

 Also, through creating my blog, where I am connecting and sharing my journey of motherhood with others, I feel less isolated and alone.
 I feel more confident now, to be honest, and candid about how becoming a mother can be an underestimated life change and anxiety and depression can be a serious byproduct of this.